frantid/webos-openssl-0.9.8zg/pre-control/readme.md

-control files for building for palm pre
+control and source patch files for building for palm pre